NicMilli/Aview1/README.md

 For the styling I chose the same color scheme as the Aview International website as I enjoyed the vibrant colors.
 Again due to the size of the project I decided a single css file was adequate.

+The result of these decisions to prioritise a lightweight app is a Lighthouse performance score of 100 and a smooth user experience.

 I decided to have an interactive landing page where users can choose to see cat or dog facts.
 They can also translate the welcome message to their chosen language to appeal to a larger audience.
 Choosing a 'preference' then loads a fact about the chosen animal and translates it it the chosen language.
-Changing the language loads a new translation, clicking 'new fact' button loads a new facts and selecting a different 'preference' will load a new fact about that animal.
+Changing the language loads a new translation, clicking 'new fact' button loads a new facts and selecting a different 'preference' will load a new fact about the new animal.